-Peak Season on Hawaii
+High Season on Hawaii

-Off Season on Hawaii
+Low Season on Hawaii

 Hawaii has a right to the claim of being a little paradise.
 At most places on the island, it is bound to be picture-perfect weather!
 Because of the volcanoes in the middle of the island, it might (and will!) also be raining at some spots on the island, but if you wait half an hour, or drive 5 miles in any direction, the sun will probably shine again!

-Temperatures on the Big Island average a pleasant 85 F in the summer and 75 F in the winter along the coasts.
+Temperatures on the Big Island average a pleasant 85 F in the summer and 75 F in the winter at coastal elevation.
 As you go up higher temperatures can drop.
 In Volcano it is an average 5-15 F cooler than at the coast (detailed weather summary for Volcano), and if you make it out to the summit of Mauna Kea or Mauna Loa, it might be freezing.